 - Known income stream and potential for higher income

-- Flexibility as the funds are within a regular RRSP and not locked in
+- Flexibility as the funds are within an RRSP/RRIF structure and not locked in

 - Greater investment choices